Plan B: A Novel

 How to Ruin a Life

-Blog Posted by kitt at 11:47 on 23 June 2017My junior high school best friend has an older brother.
+Blog Yeah, kitt finished writing this at 11:47 on 23 June 2017My junior high school best friend has an older brother.
 He's maybe 8 years older than we are?
 I'm not sure exactly how much older he is than we, as I don't really recall him much from when we spent time at her house.
 Could be he was closer to our age, could be he was further from our age.
 Regardless of actual age, he was, around the time JHSBF and I spent a lot of time, a teenager.
 Which also means, as a teenage boy, he had porn magazines.
 In particular, he had a few Playboy magazines.

 I personally find this unsurprising and without any shock.
 What boy of that era didn't have them?
 100% sure my older brother had some.